‘The blood was everywhere’: Inside Israel’s Flour Massacre in Gaza

 Gaza, occupied East Jerusalem, and Tunis, Tunisia - It has been five days since the Israeli army fired into a crowd of the hungry and the starving at al-Rashid Street in Gaza City, an incident that has been dubbed the Flour Massacre.

-However, for the families of the 118 civilians killed by Israeli fire during the early hours of Thursday morning, it is the moment their lives would forever be divided into before and after.
+However, for the families of the 118 civilians killed by Israel during the early hours of Thursday morning, it is the moment their lives would forever be divided into before and after.

 Thursday's massacre has been followed by two subsequent killings by Israeli forces of hungry Palestinians scrambling for aid, on Saturday and Monday night, adding to the mounting death toll among the uncounted and malnourished thousands battling the first signs of starvation.